AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-stream-properties.md

 ## Indexes

 While you define the primary index on the type, the stream is where you define secondary indexes.
 If the primary index defined on the type is a compound index, secondary indexes on the stream are allowed as long as that compound index does not have more than two properties.
-For more information on see [Compound indexes](xref:sdsIndexes#compound-indexes).
+For more information on see [Compound ndexes](xref:sdsIndexes#compound-indexes).

 <!-- Secondary indexes apply to a single property.
 In other words, there are no compound secondary indexes.-->